com-480-data-visualization/datavis-project-2022-vizards/milestones/milestone1.md

 ## Dataset
 For our project, we used multiple datasets or created them independently.
 They will be explained in the following.

 - [Billboard "The Hot 100" Songs](/data/billboard.csv): This dataset is from [kaggle](https://www.kaggle.com/datasets/dhruvildave/billboard-the-hot-100-songs) and is a collection of "The Hot 100" charts released since its inception in 1958 until 06.11.2021.
 The dataset is preprocessed and ready to use (Usability score on kaggle 10/10).
-We will use the data from 2000 on; for this, we removed the data before that year.
+We will use the data from 2000 on; we removed the data before that year.
 We added the missing weeks until 01.01.2022 since we need those weeks for later analysis.

 -  [Lyrics](/data/lyrics.csv): We did not find a comprehensive lyrics dataset that contains most of the lyrics of the Billboard dataset.
 We used the [Genius API](https://docs.genius.com/) to create the dataset on our own.
 If the API does not find the songs, we ignore them for now.
 We will add them manually during the project using sources such as [LyricFind](https://www.lyricfind.com/).

-- [Genres](/eda/artist_genres.json) : Genres related to each artist have been scraped using the [MusicBrainz API](https://beta.musicbrainz.org/).
+- [Genres](/data/artist_genres.json) : Genres related to each artist have been scraped using the [MusicBrainz API](https://beta.musicbrainz.org/).

 - [Google Trends Dataset](/data/trends.csv): This dataset has been found on [kaggle](https://www.kaggle.com/datasets/dhruvildave/google-trends-dataset).
 It includes Google Trends data from 2001 until 2020 and groups them by region, category, year and rank. [pytrends](https://pypi.org/project/pytrends/) could also be useful in this project for more specific purposes.